inoxlang/inox/README.md

 ### Project & Virtual Filesystem

-The Inox binary provides a **project server** that is used for development, it will soon provide automatic infrastructure management.
+The Inox binary provides a **project server** that the developer connects to with VsCode.\
+It enables the developer to develop, test, deploy & manage secrets, all from VsCode.\
+The project server will also provide automatic infrastructure management in the near future.

 ```mermaid
 graph TD